1998–1999 Ecuador economic crisis: Crisis and government response

 The economic crisis began in the context of increasing public debt and poor economic performance on a national level.
-In the private financial sector, banks had given out excessively risky loans, and were struggling to maintain liquidity.
+In the private financial sector, banks had given out excessively risky loans but were struggling to maintain liquidity.
 The banking crisis started in April 1998 with the failure of a small bank, but the ensuing atmosphere of uncertainty caused excessive withdrawals and triggered more bank failures throughout 1998.
 By August, important bank failures had reached the point where the government could no longer intervene by bailing out and supporting struggling banks.
-By December, the "AGD law" (Agencia de Garantía de Depósitos) set up deposit insurance, in an attempt to discourage further withdrawals.
+By December, the newly established Deposit Guarantee Agency (Spanish: Agencia de Garantía de Depósitos, AGD) set up deposit insurance in an attempt to discourage further withdrawals.
 Another law starting in January 1999 established a 1% tax on any financial transactions, which would discourage withdrawals and raise revenue for the struggling government.
-However, this tax proved devastating for both the financial system and ordinary people as it discouraged all financial activity and did not prevent deposit withdrawals.
+However, this tax proved devastating for both the financial system and ordinary people, as it discouraged all financial activity and did not prevent deposit withdrawals.
 Other proposed government policies included increases in general sales taxes and gasoline taxes.

-By early 1999, major banks were failing and being taken over and closed by the AGD, while still providing a deposit guarantee.
+Early in 1999, the AGD took over and closed major banks that were failing, all the while providing a deposit guarantee.
 Increasing consumer prices and the depreciation of the Sucre raised fears of hyperinflation, and in March 1999 the government declared a national bank holiday, which ended up lasting a full week from March 8–12.
-At the end of the holiday, the government announced a widespread deposit freeze in which deposits would be frozen for a full year.
+At the end of the holiday, the government announced a partial deposit freeze in which dollar-denominated bank deposits were frozen for between six months to a year.
 This did temporarily slow inflation, but it caused the collapse of trust in the banking system and poor economic conditions.
 Throughout 1999, the government did gradually unfreeze deposits, but this was followed by widespread withdrawals and more bank failure, due to a lack of confidence in the banks.
 By September, the government itself had defaulted on external debts as it had spent significant resources supporting the central bank and its deposit guarantees.

 Economic effects

 Dollarization

-Despite the government's efforts to curb inflation, the Sucre depreciated rapidly at the end of 1999, resulting in widespread informal use of U.S. dollars in the financial system.
+Even though the government tried to keep inflation down, the sucre lost value quickly at the end of 1999, which led to a lot of people using U.S. dollars unofficially. money in the banking system.
 As a last resort to prevent hyperinflation, the government formally adopted the U.S. dollar in January 2000.
 The stability of the new currency was a necessary first step towards economic recovery, but the exchange rate was fixed at 25,000:1, which resulted in great losses of wealth.